 It’s been two weeks since I became a mom, and never have two weeks felt so long and so fast at the same time.
 I knew then that our lives would change.
 We had planned for, dreamed of, and prepared for this baby.
 But knowing and experiencing are at times as distant to each other… Continue reading Becoming a mom

 The most powerful thing my body has ever done is to grow a life inside of it.
 No personal miracle that I have ever experienced comes close to discovering the scale of my body’s capacity: to create, transform, and nurture another life.
 It is a physical and emotional journey so incredibly overwhelming that I still… Continue reading What I really think about pregnancy

-Currently, you’ve been in my tummy for 18 weeks.
+Dear Baby Willey, Currently, you’ve been in my tummy for 18 weeks.
 My app says you’re as big as a sweet potato, about 5.5 inches and 5 ounces.
 Another app says you’re the size of a croissant, and I’m imagining how your little face is reacting to the size references these pregnancy apps are giving… Continue reading To our baby inside me

 We were biking along the streets of Luang Prabang, Laos.
 It was a December morning and another particularly chilly day (for my tropical standards).
-The streets were quiet—almost meditative.
+The streets were quiet---almost meditative.
 We stopped at a neighborhood pharmacy, parked our vintage Japanese bikes on the curb, and navigated our way into asking the middle-aged Laotian proprietress for a… Continue reading Really, we’re pregnant?

 Mrs. Willey the mommy, I’m sure you’re now making it your life’s mission to take the role of motherhood to the hilt.
 You had often wondered about how you would raise a child to become an amazing human being.
 Knowing you, you have now researched and read a lot, and also pictured all sorts of scenarios… Continue reading For My Future Parent Self